/

 The views across Doonbeg Beach in County Clare

-The course has been battered by a two huge winter storms since 2013, a timely reminder not only of the power of mother nature but also just how much this golf course and the land on which it sits, is at her mercy.
+Nature is, however, both a friend and an enemy in this part of the world: Doonbeg golf course has been battered by huge winter storms since 2013, a timely reminder not only of the power of Mother Nature but also just how much this golf course and the land on which it sits, is at her mercy.

 The approach to the 18th at Doonbeg

-The resort is modern luxury meets manor house, chimneys everywhere and tall glass windows set beneath granite arches.
-The public areas as beautifully done, the restaurants are excellent and there are a multitude of diversions for non-golfers, including dolphin watching, treatments in the spa, or the simple joy of drinking a pint while watching golf and the endless ocean beyond.
+Whatever your political views about the owner (and this is a golf website, not one about politics) the resort is hard to fault: some 300 jobs now exist here where they did not before and no detail has gone unnoticed.
+The isolation of Doonbeg is part of its allure.
+The style is very much modern luxury meets manor house, chimneys everywhere and tall glass windows set beneath granite arches.
+The public areas as beautifully done, the restaurants are excellent and there are a multitude of diversions for non-golfers, including dolphin-watching, treatments in the spa, or the simple joy of drinking a pint while watching golf and the endless ocean beyond.
+I was, however, here to play golf and not watch it – thank the Lord.
+And having eaten a hearty lunch overlooking the 1st tee, it was our turn.

 The 1st green at Doonbeg

+I had heard the opening hole here described as the most beautiful in all of golf – quite a claim.
+It’s a gentle 567-yard par-5 which plays slightly downhill to a green surrounded on three sides by towering, 10-storey sand dunes.
+From the fairway the Atlantic Ocean can be glimpsed through gaps in the dunes.
 The bunkering challenges you off the tee and on your second shot, whether you go for the green in two or not.
 There are no fewer than eight bunkers within 50-yards of the putting surface.
 And the natural amphitheatre created by the dunes does make it a stunning way to start.

-Ben Smith on the 9th tee, flanked by caddies Douglas and Odhran Lynch.
+Benjamin Smith on the 9th tee, flanked by caddies Douglas and Odhran Lynch.

-It took us 7 holes to work out that our caddies Douglas and Odhran Lynch were brothers.
+It took us 7 holes to work out that caddies Douglas and Odhran Lynch were – in fact – brothers.
 Their stories, humour and wit kept us laughing even when the course was punishing our wayward drives.
 It was an education – in golf and life.
 And a pleasure to spend a few hours in their company.
 You could do worse than to ask for them.
 Although if Douglas tells you a putt comes from the left it may well come from the right!
 That’s my excuse and I am sticking firmly to it!

 The pick of the front nine are the tremendous par 4 6th and the spectacular par 3 9th.
 At only 365-yards, the 6th it is not long but accuracy from the tee is paramount and anything left will end up on the beach, which the tee sits directly above.
 The 9th is a challenging par 3, with the stunning beach running the entire length of the hole.
 Anything left and you will be shouting down to the dog walkers and surfers to ask for your ball back.
 Good luck with that.